avaframe/AvaFrame/docs/moduleOut3Plot.rst

 * avalanche directory
 * input directory (where the two datasets are located)
+* plotFlag - True if plots shall be printed to screen

 Outputs
 -------

-* plot with three panels showing dataset 1, dataset 2, and their difference including a text box with absolute Mean, Max and Min of the difference and a histogram and the cumulative density function of the differences
+* plot with four panels showing dataset 1, dataset 2, and their difference including a text box with absolute Mean, Max and Min of the difference and a histogram and the cumulative density function of the differences
 * plot of a cross- and a longprofile of the two datasets
 * list with full file paths of the generated plots